LA sheriff's sergeant killed answering burglary call

-LOS ANGELES (AP) — A Los Angeles County sheriff’s sergeant was shot and killed Wednesday while answering a burglary report and the suspected gunman was arrested after commandeering his patrol car, ramming a second police vehicle, then hiding in a home as two teenagers cowered, authorities said.
+LOS ANGELES (AP) — A Los Angeles County sheriff’s sergeant was fatally wounded while answering a burglary report and the suspected gunman was arrested after commandeering his patrol car, ramming a second police vehicle, then hiding in a home as two teenagers cowered, authorities said.

 “This is the thing we all dread,” Tyler said at a news conference.